Mark A. Yarhouse, Psy.D.

 Following graduation, I worked for a year at a youth home in Grand Rapids, Michigan, and my wife and I enjoyed our first year of marriage together.
 We then moved to Wheaton, Illinois, where I completed my Psy.D. in Clinical Psychology, M.A. in Clinical Psychology and M.A. in Theological Studies.
 I had the opportunity to be mentored by Stanton Jones, who was at that time the program director and is now the provost at Wheaton.
 His scholarship included work on integration of psychology and theology and the topic of homosexuality.

 When I graduated from Wheaton in 1998 I moved to Virginia Beach and began working in the Doctoral Program in Clinical Psychology at Regent.
 I continued writing about integration and also about homosexuality.
-Since that time I developed the Institute for the Study of Sexual Identity (ISSI), which is a formal identity for my research team.
+Since that time I launched the Institute for the Study of Sexual Identity (ISSI).
 You can learn more about ISSI at www.sexualidentityinstitute.org and follow our work at www.facebook.com/ISSI.Site.
-There are now approximately 12 to 14 students in the doctoral program who actively participate in ISSI.
+There are now approximately 10 to 12 students in the doctoral program who actively participate in ISSI.
 We work together in three major areas: research, training and clinical services.
 The research we conduct is on sexual identity, how it develops and synthesizes over time, and the attributions people make in response to their same-sex sexuality or experiences of gender dysphoria.
 Trainings are conducted monthly for students in ISSI.
 This year we are opening The Sexual and Gender Identity Health Clinic in cooperation with the Psychological Services Center and my local practice.
-Clinical services include individual, couple, family and group therapy for people who experience same-sex attraction.
+Clinical services include individual, couple, family and group therapy for people who are navigating these issues.